ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Provide guidance for the new employee on what they will do and how they ll be measured in their first ninety days.
 * Provide obvious criteria for meeting or not meeting the expectations of their role.

-The scorecard doesn t have to be lengthy or highly nuanced.
+The scorecard doesn't have to be lengthy or highly nuanced.
 The key thing is that, whatever form it takes, after ninety days the employee and manager can look at the scorecard and agree on how the employee has performed and have a shared feeling of confidence on whether this is going to be a good long-term fit.

 A quick word on the ninety-day length: ninety days is a commonly used timeframe for onboarding new employees, but it is not a hard rule.
 A thirty-day interval is generally too short in engineering, where there is a significant learning curve to mastering your technology, tools, and product.
 On the contrary, waiting a full performance cycle e.g., six or twelve months leaves a potentially poor fit in the role for too long, preventing them from getting the remediation they need to achieve productivity, and costing the company lost time and productivity.
 The right answer is likely in between, and the exact amount of time is up to you and your managers.

 ##### HANDLING A SCORECARD FAILURE

-If, after ninety days, the manager and the employee agree things are not meeting expectations, or there isn't agreement on whether expectations are being met, something has to change. is doesn t mean you have to fire the new employee, but it does mean you have to do something.
+If, after ninety days, the manager and the employee agree things are not meeting expectations, or there isn't agreement on whether expectations are being met, something has to change. is doesn't mean you have to fire the new employee, but it does mean you have to do something.
 Consider the following options in this scenario:

 * Is the problem the manager?
 Would this person be more successful on another team or with a different manager?